-• Ethyl acetate, an acetate ester that is a solvent used in coatings, inks and adhesives and in the manufacture of photographic films and coated papers;

-- Butyl acetate, an acetate ester that is a solvent used in inks, pharmaceuticals and perfume; - Formaldehyde, paraformaldehyde and formcels, which are primarily used to produce adhesive resins for plywood, particle board, coatings, POM engineering resins and a compound used in making polyurethane; and - Other chemicals, such as crotonaldehyde, which are used by our food ingredients business for the production of sorbic acid and potassium sorbates, as well as raw materials for the fragrance and food ingredients industry.
+- Ethyl acetate, an acetate ester that is a solvent used in coatings, inks and adhesives and in the manufacture of photographic films and coated papers; - Butyl acetate, an acetate ester that is a solvent used in inks, pharmaceuticals and perfume; - Formaldehyde and paraformaldehyde, which are primarily used to produce adhesive resins for plywood, particle board, coatings, POM engineering resins and a compound used in making polyurethane; and - Other chemicals, such as crotonaldehyde, which are used by our food ingredients business for the production of sorbic acid and potassium sorbates, as well as raw materials for the fragrance and food ingredients industry.

-Sales from solvents and derivatives products amounted to 11%, 11% and 11% of our consolidated net sales for the years ended December 31, 2014, 2013 and 2012, respectively.
+Sales from solvents and derivatives products amounted to 10%, 11% and 11% of our consolidated net sales for the years ended December 31, 2015, 2014 and 2013, respectively.